-ANN AND JAMES HARITHAS AND THE STATION MUSEUM OF CONTEMPORARY ART ARE PLEASED TO PRESENT CLARK FOX: SUBVERSION AND SPECTACLE OPENING FEBRUARY 5, 2022
+ANN AND JAMES HARITHAS AND THE STATION MUSEUM OF CONTEMPORARY ART ARE PLEASED TO PRESENT CLARK V. FOX: SUBVERSION AND SPECTACLE OPENING FEBRUARY 5, 2022

-The Station Museum of Contemporary Art is proud to present its upcoming exhibition, Clark Fox: Subversion and Spectacle opening on Saturday, February 5, 2022 through June 26, 2022.
+The Station Museum of Contemporary Art is proud to present its upcoming exhibition, Clark V. Fox: Subversion and Spectacle opening on Saturday, February 5, 2022 through June 26, 2022.
 Clark Fox: Subversion and Spectacle is a survey of Clark Fox’s (Michael Clark) many modes of work that highlight his ingenuity and unmatched eye.

-Subversion and Spectacle tracks the various periods and aesthetic sensibilities of Clark Fox, drawing on the complexity of his identities beyond art historical boxes, commercial tropes, and simple classification.
+Subversion and Spectacle tracks the various periods and aesthetic sensibilities of Clark V. Fox, drawing on the complexity of his identities beyond art historical boxes, commercial tropes, and simple classification.

 This exhibition highlights Clark’s consistent mixing of styles and movements as a political statement, examining his work as an artist thinking broadly about the subtle connections between the imagery of consumerism, history, identity, and formalist considerations.